 The best place to completely surrender to the pre-medieval charm of Zurich is the Old Town.
-Stretching on both sides of the Limmat River, the place boasts narrow, old-fashioned streets with ample authentic eateries, trendy shops and striking city views.
+Stretching along both sides of the Limmat River, the place boasts narrow, old-fashioned streets with ample authentic eateries, trendy shops, and striking city views.

 Take a Leisurely Walk at Limmatquai

-Ride a Boat at Burkliplatz
+Get a Boat at Burkliplatz

 If you give yourself permission to splurge a bit, take a 90-minute boat tour around the lake.
-In addition to enjoying Swiss landscapes from the deck of the boat, you are free to get off at Kilchberg and visit Lindt Chocolate shop of the Lindt Chocolate Fartory nearby.
+In addition to enjoying Swiss landscapes from the deck of the boat, you are welcome to get off at Kilchberg and visit Lindt Chocolate Shop of the Lindt Chocolate Factory nearby.

 Take a Trip to Uetliberg

 When you travel to Zurich on a shoestring, hostels and budget hotels offer the best rooms for your money.
-You can find the best deals on Langstrasse such as Swiss Star Longstreet (we stayed here one night).
+You can find the best deals on Langstrasse, such as Swiss Star Longstreet (we stayed here one night).
 Other options include Hotel Gregory, Hotel Olympia and Hotel Ibis Budget Zurich City West.